jimhigson/oboe.js-website/content/why.md

   meaning a greater http overhead and more time overall.

 Oboe.js breaks out of this tradeoff by beating both.
-Large resources load just as
-responsively as smaller ones.
+Large resources load just as responsively as smaller ones so request more and let it stream.

 In the visualisation below three rival clients connect to <span class="place">the same server</span>.
 The